-The Entry-Level Occupational Therapy Doctorate program has applied for accreditation
+The entry-level occupational therapy doctoral degree program has applied for accreditation

-Therapist, Registered (OTR).
-All states require additional licensure to practice;
+(OTR).
+In addition, all states require licensure in order to practice; however, state

-felony conviction may affect a graduate’s eligibility to sit for the NBCOT certification
+Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT

 The Entry-Level OTD is a professional, full-time, year-round commitment.
 Students